Handwriting

 Handwriting lessons follow the sequence of lessons from Martin Harvey Debbie Watson.
 These are progressive starting from single letter formation to the more complex joins.
 Each lesson begins with a warm up which usually practises the tall, small and tail lines.
 Previous letters and joins are revisited as needed.

 From Reception to year 3, pencil is used for writing.
-Black ink handwriting pens are introduced after the first half term in year 4 and then used consistently throughout the rest of KS2.
+Pens are introduced in KS2.